-Published by Love Publishing in Denver, Colorado.
-This ground-breaking book is based on twenty-five years of research as mental health practitioners and former faculty members at the University of Colorado-Colorado Springs.
+This ground-breaking book is based on twenty-five years of research as mental health practitioners and former professors at the University of Colorado-Colorado Springs.

 Here you’ll find important concepts from this book, along with self-inventories and other excerpted materials.
 Click here to look at the book’s Table of Contents.